1. WHERE DO YOU LIVE?

 • In 2017, appointed to the Federal Minister of Environment and Climate Change, Species At Risk Advisory Committee (SARAC) for a 3 year term.

-• 2016 appointed as Chair of the Infrastructure, Development and Enterprise Committee (IDE) for the City of Guelph.
+• Served as Vice Chair and Chair of the Infrastructure, Development and Enterprise Committee (IDE) for the City of Guelph for 8 years.

 My professional career necessitates that I work with stakeholders from all viewpoints in order to balance the many social, economic and environmental aspects of complex issues.
 I am results driven; am energized by a challenge, and have a desire to serve my community.

-On a more personal note, one of my most rewarding volunteer experiences as a Dad is coaching both our boys (Luke and Marcus) in Guelph Minor Baseball each year.
+On a more personal note, one of my most rewarding volunteer experiences as a Dad has been coaching both our boys (Luke and Marcus) through Guelph Minor Baseball since 2016.

 4. HOW DO YOU COMMUNICATE WITH OTHERS IN DEBATES, ARE YOU ABLE TO PERSUADE OTHERS IN A DIPLOMATIC MANNER?